-Are you visiting Split and wondering about great day trips from Split, Croatia?
-Then this post is for you – here I share my favorite Split day tours with you.
+If you are wondering about great day trips from Split, then this post is for you.
+Here I share my favorite Split day tours with you.

 Croatia is surely among the top tourist destinations in Europe.
 Warm weather, nice beaches, cute towns and lively cities, pretty islands, great scenery, friendly people, and great value for your money.
 Split, located in between Dubrovnik and Zadar, is a great base from which to visit this beautiful country’s surroundings!
 If you prefer having one base and taking day trips within Croatia (and surrounding countries), then Split is one of the best choices (here are more great areas to stay).